vjvijayg/Log_Analysis/README.md

 # Udacity Log_Analysis
-Udacity log analysis project is to build an internal reporting tool that will anlyze information from the newspaper database to discover what kind of articles the site's readers like.
+Udacity log analysis project is to build an internal reporting tool that will analyze information from the newspaper database to discover what kind of articles the site's readers like.

 ## Installation and Setup: